Particular/docs.particular.net/nservicebus/messaging/routing.md

 - nservicebus/messaging/message-owner
 ---

-One of the things NServiceBus takes care of is the routing of messages.
-Usually the only thing a developer has to do is call `Send`, `Publish` or `Reply` and the actual message destination is calculated by the framework.
+One of the core features of NServiceBus is routing of messages.
+The only thing required is to perform a Send, Publish or Reply and the actual message destination is calculated by the framework.
 Flexible message routing is a feature added in Version 6.
 In previous versions NServiceBus used fixed [message ownership mappings](/nservicebus/messaging/message-owner.md) that allowed only to map the message type (or all types in an assembly or a namespace) to physical addresses (queue names).
-The flexible routing in V6 breaks this mapping down into a series of individually configurable steps.
+The flexible routing in Version 6 splits this mapping up into a series of individually configurable steps.
 NServiceBus 6 still understands the old configuration in form of message-endpoint mappings for backwards compatibility.

 ## Endpoint and endpoint instances

 Endpoint is a logical concept that relates to a program that uses NServiceBus to communicate with other similar programs.
 Each endpoint has a name e.g. `Sales` or `OrderProcessing`.

 During deployment each endpoint might be materialized in form of one or many instances.
 Each instance is an identical copy of binaries resulting from building the endpoint program code base.
-Usually each endpoint instance is placed in separate directory or on separate machine.
+Usually each endpoint instance is placed in separate directory or separate machine.
 Each instance has its unique name that consists of the name of the endpoint (e.g. `Sales`) and up to two *discriminator* values:

- * User-provided discriminator is configured via `BusConfiguration` APIs
+ * User-provided discriminator is configured at startup time via the Bus Configuration APIs
  * Transport-provided discriminator is wired by the transport if a particular transport supports it

 Both discriminators are optional and if they are absent, the resulting instance name is based only on the endpoint name.
 This means that in the absence of discriminators, there can be only one instance of an endpoint because there is one possible instance name value.
 In order to scale out an endpoint and deploy multiple instances, either a user-provided or transport-provided discriminator has to be used.

 ## Send, Publish and Reply

-NServiceBus offers three top-level API calls for sending messages, namely `Send`, `Publish` and `Reply`.
+NServiceBus offers three top-level API calls for sending messages, namely Send, Publish and Reply.
 Each of these calls can have different behavior in terms of message routing.

 ## Types of routing

 There are two types of routing recognized by NServiceBus, unicast routing and multicast routing.

 ### Unicast routing

 Unicast routing uses queues which are inherently point-to-point channels.
 Each endpoint instance has an input queue.
 When sending a message to multiple destinations, a message is copied in-memory at sender endpoint and a copy of the message is dispatched to each destination's input queue.

 ### Multicast routing

 Multicast routing uses topics.
 Multiple receivers can subscribe to a single topic and each message published to the topic is copied by the messaging infrastructure and delivered to each interested receiver.

 ### Transport